Josh Duggar & Pregnant Anna Featured In Family Ark Adventure Despite Sex Scandal

 Josh Duggar and his pregnant wife Anna keep popping up on Duggar family Facebook despite their dubious media presence.
 Josh Duggar, with his molestation scandal and extramarital charges, was the reason why the family’s popular reality TV show 19 Kids and Counting was cancelled.
 But now, after two years, it looks like the family is ready to have him back in their social media accounts.

 With their spinoff show Jill & Jessa: Counting On well under way, the Duggars have been posting quite a few of photos of Josh Duggar this year.
-It started with this baby picture of Josh, Jana and John from 1994, showing how he was once an innocent little boy.
+It started with this baby picture of Josh, Jana, and John from 1994, showing how he was once an innocent little boy.

-The the family made a much bolder move by sharing a picture of not just Josh, but his wife Anna Duggar and their four kids for his birthday.
+The family made a much-bolder move by sharing a picture of not just Josh, but his wife Anna Duggar as well and their four kids for his birthday.

 Then the absolute cherry on top was when they announced that Anna was pregnant with Josh Duggar’s fifth child.